womanonrails/womanonrails.com/_i18n/en/_posts/2024-04-15-default-scope.md

 ## What is the `default_scope`?

-Based on <a href='https://api.rubyonrails.org/v7.1.3.2/classes/ActiveRecord/Scoping/Default/ClassMethods.html#method-i-default_scope' title='Ruby on Rails documentation - default_scope' target='_blank' rel='nofollow'>api.rubyonrails.org documentation</a> for Rails 7.1 `default_scope` is a macro in a model to set a default scope for all operations on the model.
+Based on [api.rubyonrails.org documentation](https://api.rubyonrails.org/v7.1.3.2/classes/ActiveRecord/Scoping/Default/ClassMethods.html#method-i-default_scope "Ruby on Rails documentation - default_scope") for Rails 7.1 `default_scope` is a macro in a model to set a default scope for all operations on the model.
 So, we can narrow down all operations on the model to a specific order or query.

 ## How to create a default scope?